wl-datamapping/graph-cli/README.md

 via `package.json` and use `npm` scripts for code generation and building.

+If you are just getting started with creating a subgraph, head to [The Getting Started Guide](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md).
+Eventually that guide will lead you back here.

-An example of this can be found in the [Decentraland repository](https://github.com/graphprotocol/decentraland/).
+For clarity, an example of the setup below can be found in the [Ens subgraph repository](https://github.com/graphprotocol/ens-subgraph).

+### Steps

 1. Create a project for the subgraph with a `package.json` etc.
 2. Add a `subgraph.yaml` subgraph manifest with a GraphQL schema etc.